Results

 CSA and Astrix Research: The State of Non-Human Identity Security

-Danielle Guetta September 12, 2024
+Alon Berger September 12, 2024

-As NHI attacks Soar, CSA and Astrix reveal critical gaps in NHI protection.
+As NHI attacks soar, CSA and Astrix reveal critical gaps in NHI protection.
 New data shows that one in five organizations have experienced a security incident related to non-human identities; and only 15% remain confident in their ability to secure them.

 Findings from the State of Non-Human Identity Security Survey Report, a survey of more than 800 experts coupled with data from more than 2 million monitored NHIs in Fortune 500 companies, reveal a significant security disparity: organizations are far less equipped to secure non-human identities compared to their human counterparts.
 The most common challenges include service account management and NHI discovery.
 Though the survey also revealed there is a growing recognition of the importance of investing in NHI security with 1 in 4 organizations already investing in these capabilities and an additional 60% planning to within the next twelve months.